Sonamdeoli/sky130CMOSdesignWorkshop/README.md

   <li>References</li>
 </ul>
 <h2>Basics of NMOS Drain Current (Id) vs Drain-to-source Voltage (Vds)</h2>
-In the first session of the workshop, we began by understanding the significance of SPICE as a powerful tool for circuit design and analysis, demonstrating how it can be used to tune the cell delays by varying the W/L ratio of the transistors.
-The fundamentals of NMOS transistors were then introduced, with a focus on threshold voltage and the different regions of operation—cut-off, resistive, and saturation.
-This was followed by a detailed study of the relationship between drain current (Id) and drain-to-source voltage (Vds).
-The session concluded with the practical setup of SPICE, where we simulated Id–Vds characteristics at varying gate-to-source voltages (Vgs), reinforcing both theoretical concepts and hands-on application.
+The first day of the workshop focused on the basics of SPICE simulation and its importance in circuit design.
+The session highlighted how SPICE can be used to tune cell delays by varying the width-to-length (W/L) ratio of transistors.
+An introduction to NMOS transistors was given, covering the concept of threshold voltage and the regions of operation, specifically the resistive and saturation regions, using the drain current model.
+The session concluded with an introduction to the SPICE environment, where we learned the basic setup for simulations and successfully ran our first SPICE simulation.
 <ul>
  <h3>Part 1: Introduction to Circuit Design and SPICE Simulation</h3>
     <h4>What was learnt</h4>